By Sharon Krueger

 Towards the end of my journey, I took the dreaded Analyzing Literature class.
 I was so stressed out about taking it that I postponed it as long as possible.
 My daughter, who was studying to be a teacher, served as my tutor.
 She taught me about “literary terms” like a simile and a metaphor.
 She was like the light along my path when I could not see one foot in front of me.

-All along the journey my husband encouraged me and listened as I read him my papers and shared my experiences.
+All along, my husband encouraged me and listened as I read him my papers and shared my experiences.
 It was as if he was holding a sign at every checkpoint that said, “You can do it!”
-Throughout those four years, he also served as the family chef, which provided the sustenance to get me through.
+Throughout those four years, he also served as the family chef.
+It provided the sustenance to get me through.
 He started cooking EVERYTHING stir fry and broadened his culinary horizons.
 Now he is an amazing cook!

 I was exhausted and exhilarated at the same time!